channyHuang/channyHuang.github.io/index.md

 **Computer Vision**

 >By the way, there won't be any theory in these notes, because I think that theory can be learned from books and others' blogs.
-There are so many blogs that have a deep description in algorithms, including the formulation, deduction, paper, thesis, etc. I won't write these in my artical unless I have a different opinions or new ideas.
+There are so many blogs that have a deep description in algorithms, including the formulation, deduction, paper, thesis, etc. I won't write these in my articles unless I have different opinions or new ideas.

 [Project 3D Reconstruction](./Project_3D_Reconstruction.html)